davidboxboro/oadp-operator/hooks_docs.md

 The Velero hooks are specified as annotations in the [template](https://github.com/kurwang/velero-examples/blob/cassandra-branch/cassandra/roles/install-cassandra/templates/cassandra-app.yaml.j2#L18).

-This line specifies the "pre" hook to freeze resources before backup:
+This line specifies the "pre" hook.
+It causes the node to stop listening to connections from the client and other nodes.

 ```
 pre.hook.backup.velero.io/command: '["/bin/bash", "-c", "opt/cassandra/bin/nodetool drain"]'
 ```

+No "post" hook is necessary in this case: once a backup is taken and deleted, the node is restarted and will start listening to the connection(s) again.